Optimizing store conversions was never more important.

-- Low conversions: Less than 2 out of 100 customers actually convert on your website.
+Less than 2 out of 100 customers actually convert on your website.

-- Needs Time and Effort: An online store requires you to be constantly engaged in running campaigns, managing inventory, attending to customers calls.
+An online store requires you to be constantly engaged in running campaigns, managing inventory, attending to customers calls.
 This is a time consuming process that can be draining on resources and budget.

-How Does CRO Help?
+How Does Conversion Rate Optimization (CRO) Help?

 CRO aims at optimizing your conversions.
 And conversions could be measured in any way - website purchases, email form submissions, inquiries etc.

 When store owners are faced with conversions challenges, a strong CRO approach could go a long way.

 How to Start Optimizing Your Storefront for Conversions

 As a business, it is important to set your goals right, before you build a CRO process.
 A goal that your competitor is chasing may not be suitable for you.
 However, identifying the same from the beginning is crucial.
 Here are some examples of goals you could have for your website, before setting your CRO process: